dotnet/docs-maui/docs/ios/deployment/provision.md

 ---
-title: "Provisioning a .NET MAUI iOS app for app store distribution"
+title: "Provision a .NET MAUI iOS app for app store distribution"
 description: "Learn how to provision a .NET MAUI iOS app for app store distribution." ms.date: 05/09/2022
 ---

-# Provisioning an iOS app for app store distribution
+# Provision an iOS app for app store distribution

 Distributing a .NET Multi-platform App UI (.NET MAUI) app on iOS requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.